Yan-Oliveira/doc-fao/content/ci-references/agent/cmdb.rst

 CMDB
 ====

-Select the *New* menu item in the *CMDB* in order to see the new input fields for configuration items.
+Select the *New* menu item from the *CMDB* menu in order to see the new input fields for configuration items.

 .. note::